-- 2.1 The Utility Regulator (Northern Ireland Authority for Utility Regulation) is the economic regulator of Northern Ireland Electricity Networks Limited (NIEN).
-The Utility Regulator sets price controls which limit the revenue NIEN can earn. - 2.2 When setting price limits, the Utility Regulator considers the costs which an efficient company incurs to carry out its functions.
-Such costs include contributions to pension schemes. - 2.3 The next NIEN price control (RP6) is due to apply from October 2017.
-In advance of this, the Utility Regulator is analysing NIEN's pension costs.
-At the last price control review (RP5), a number of decisions were made by the Competition and Markets Authority which affect the way in which the allowances for RP6 are determined (in particular, the adoption of the PDAM framework). - 2.4 Employees of NIEN are offered membership of the NIE Pension Scheme (NIEPS).
+- 2.4 Employees of NIEN are offered membership of the NIE Pension Scheme (NIEPS).
 This scheme was known as the Viridian Group Pension Scheme (VGPS) prior to the acquisition of NIEN by ESB in December 2010. - 2.5 The NIEPS comprises a defined benefit (DB) section ("Focus") and a defined contribution (DC) section ("Options").
-Employer contributions to the DB section were around £27 million in the year 2014-15 and £24 million in the year 2015-16 (contributions in respect of future benefit accrual represented approximately 30% of total contributions).
-Employer contributions to the DC section were £2-3 million a year over the same period.
-This review mainly considers the Focus section of the scheme. - 2.6 At the 2014 valuation, the Focus section was comprised of 586 active members, 752 deferred pensioners and 4,447 pensioners.
+Employer contributions to the DB section were around £27 million in the year 2021-22 (contributions in respect of future benefit accrual represented approximately 30% of total contributions).
+Employer contributions to the DC section were c.£6million a year over the same period. - 2.6 This review mainly considers the Focus section of the scheme given its relative size, but the Options section has also been reviewed.
+The Options section will become increasingly important over time as new entrants join the Options scheme and as the Focus section matures. - 2.7 At the 2022 valuation, the Focus section was comprised of 213 active members, 350 deferred pensioners and 4,054 pensioners.
 The NIEPS Focus is a large scheme, with the liabilities exceeding £1 billion.
-It is a relatively mature scheme, having been closed to new entrants in 1998, with a proportion of approximately 77% pensioners compared with an average of 38% for similar sized schemes.
+It is a relatively mature scheme, having been closed to new entrants in 1998, with a proportion of approximately 88% pensioners.